VanshSh/core_java_learning_by_telusko/NOTES.md

 ```

 ## Packages and Access modifiers

 - **Packages**
   - Folders are called packages
-  - '*' means all the files in packages not the folders
+  - '\*' means all the files in packages not the folders
   - package name should be unique
 - **Modifiers**
   - Try to keep the class public
   - Try to keep the method public
   - Try to keep the variable private
   - Avoid using the default

 ![Alt text](image.png)

 ## Polymorphism

 - This obj is bheaving differently it is called polymorphism
 - Which class obj will call will be decided at the run time.
 - All this concept is called Dynamic method dispatch
+- You can create your own method of the objects that will overwrite the inbuilt methods of the object.

 ```
 class APoly {